celj/economic-research-seminar-1-spring-2022/research-proposals/research-proposal-3.md

 #### Data

-This part may be complicated in terms of requesting local (state-level) data to distinct (and possibly colluded) governments.
+This part may be complicated in requesting local (state-level) data to distinct (and possibly colluded) governments.

 #### Inspired By